drabap/SQLNotebookClustering/readme.md

 ![](./images/BAS_Add_UserProvidedService_Dialog.png)

-Dont check the box "Generate hdbgrants file" as the GitHub projects supplies already the hdbgrant file "MY_PAL_SERVICE.hdbgrants" that defines which permissions are granted via service MY_PAL_SERVICE.
+Dont check the box "Generate hdbgrants file" as the GitHub project supplies already the hdbgrant file "MY_PAL_SERVICE.hdbgrants" that defines which permissions are granted via service MY_PAL_SERVICE.

 A new service "cross-container-service-1" appears which is bound to the user-provided service MY_PAL_SERVICE: